Dev8683/pvsneslibwiki/Compiling-from-sources.md

 Tools and compiler should be compiled and installed before too !

+Python is used to optimize the code produced by TCC, it needs to be added in your path and accessible directly from the **python** command.
+If the command `python --version` does not work on your computer, you will have issues while using the script in PVsneslib.

+_Please note that the code is still compatible with Python 2 but we do not recommend to use this old version._

 Go to pvsneslib directory and run the `make` command.
 There is no the `make install` because it generate automatically the files in the final directory.

+If you did not installed Doxygen, the step to generate the documentation will be ignored.

 ## Build sample